kcornelis/LLM-Playground/readme.md

 aspire run -w
 ```

-- F5 in VS Code will also launch the Aspire configuration (if you use the provided debug profile) and attach the debugger.

 ## First run
 On first run you must configure your OpenAI API key:
 - Open the Aspire dashboard, go to the **Resources** screen for the API service, there should be an error banner on top to configure the missing key.